wrwills/formaggio/README.md

 ## TODO: ##

-I am still learning to get to grips with Scalaz so I'm sure there are many areas in which this package can be improved:
+ * I am still learning to get to grips with Scalaz so I'm sure there are alot of places where the code could be cleaned up
  * look at using ReaderT for the environment
  * handle file uploads
  * handle radio, multiple checkboxes, drop down selects